EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

   - piano
   - liturgic organ

-All this material must be sent compiling the form, and must be submitted in digital format (not paper).
+All this material must be sent compiling the form, and submitted in digital format.

 **SUBMISSION FORM available from the 1th of May**